inevolin/AlterWorld/README.md

 # AlterWorld

 AlterWorld is an open source real-time video processing project based on OpenCV for JavaScript (front-end).
-It has several interesting features such as different image filters and effects, VR capabilities and audio/music generation.
+It has several interesting features such as different image filters and effects, VR/AR capabilities and audio/music generation.

 ## Usage
 Live demo: https://nevolin.be/alterworld/